TatianaTylosky/launch-your-first-website/guide.md

 5. [You did it](http://giphy.com/gifs/reaction-spoilers-outlander-LSNqpYqGRqwrS)!
 Awesome. **If you are having trouble with this step, tweet [@Thinkful](https://twitter.com/thinkful) and we can help you out.**

-    ######At the end of each section we'll go into detail explaining what you just did in the Theory sections.

-Theory:
+###Theory:
-HTML, short for HyperText Markup Language, consists of these things called tags, which are words written between < and > characters, like <sometag>.
+HTML (HyperText Markup Language) consists of these things called tags, which are words written between < and > characters, like <sometag>.
 There are normally matching opening and closing tags such as <head> and </head>.
 You can also put tags inside other tags (like we did with the <title> tags inside the <head> tags).
 This is called nesting elements.
 In this case, we would say that the <head> contains the <title>.
 Sometimes when you have a lot of nested tags, it's hard to keep track, so you have to format your code with spacing, as shown.
 Typically, inner tags are spaced more than their outer tags (just as <title> is indented further than <head>).

 ```html
   <!doctype html>